choudharyvikash20/temp/README.md

 ```
 Named entities are phrases that contain the names of persons, organizations, locations, times and
 quantities.

-We have only one item for framing the features , that is the "word" column ,second "POS" column and
-third "Chunking" column.

 The dataset is extracted from the provided CoNLL NER shared task 2003
 ```